AISaturdaysKigali/AIStarurdaysKigali/README.md

- ## Week 2 : Satistics and Probability
+ ## Week 2 : Satistics and Probability and intro to Numpy and Pandas

  ### Theorical session :
  - [Introduction to Statistics and Probability](https://www.youtube.com/watch?v=4r_EWA3FXfM)